kaisadilla/judith/.info/spec.md

 let mut var_1 = in b -- ok, "b" transfers ownership to "var_1".
---let shared var_2 = b -- ERROR: "b" cannot be assigned to other values. let shared var_2 = in b -- ok, "b" transfers ownership to "var_2", who makes it shared.
+--let shared var_2 = b -- ERROR: "b" cannot be assigned to other values. let shared var_2 = in b -- ok, "b" transfers ownership to "var_2", who makes it shared. let ref var_3 = b -- ok, "var_3" can borrow from anyone. let ref var_3 = in b -- ok, but you'll permanently lose ownership of the value.
 ```

 3. Assigning `let shared` variables to someone else: